casvalesen/AI_Music_Generation_LSTM_Recurrent_Neural_Networks/Project_Report_WIP.md

 The original RL tuner model implemented musical theory rules based on some music domain knowledge and the musical treatise "A Practical Approach to Eighteenth-Century Counterpoint” by Robert Gauldin.
 In their paper and associated blog posts, Jaques et. al. (2017) encourage further exploration and customization of these music theory rules.

-For the present model these music theory rules were augmented to suit the specific application context of the model.
+For the present model these music theory rules can be augmented to suit the specific application context of the model.

 Modal classical theory:
 Jazz theory: Pease & Pulling, 2001; Pease, 2004; Miller, 1996)